 Find out more about the rates of LBTT in Scotland, here.

 LIFT Open Market Shared Equity (OMSE) Scheme

 If you can’t afford to buy your own home on the open market in Scotland, you can apply for the Low-cost Initiative for First-time Byers (LIFT) Open Market Share Equity (OMSE) scheme.
-As well as helping first-time buyers, the scheme is available for those over 60, those who are disabled, members of the armed forces and recent veterans.
-You need to be able to prove that you cannot afford to buy a home that meets your needs.

 Find out more about the LIFT Open Market Shared Equity Scheme (OMSE) scheme here.